20 Popular Christmas Foods in Australia

 It contains fruit, so it must be healthy, right?

 Pivoting back to beloved seafood, oysters are a well-loved luxury on Christmas Day.
 Before the colossal feast, many Australians enjoy this delicious, light starter.
-Try squeezing some fresh lemon juice for a perfectly zesty mouthful.
+Try squeezing some fresh lemon juice for a perfectly zesty mouthful or marinate them with chili, gin and lime.

 6. Fruit Mince Pies